luisaras/Piano-Generator/README.md

 - **Change note duration**: changes the note end time, using a random float from the end of the previous note to the start of the next note in the melody;
 - **Change note function**: changes the function of the note (melody or chord tonic), decreasing or increasing it by one step;
 - **Change note accidental**: changes the accidental of the note (melody or chord tonic), increasing or decreasing the pitch by half a tone;
-- **Change octave**: increases or decreases the all notes' (melody or chord tonics) pitches by one octave.
+- **Change octave**: increases or decreases all notes' (melody or chord tonics) pitches by one octave.

+## Installation

+* Open this project with Eclipse Luna IDE (https://www.eclipse.org/luna/);
+* Download jMusic (http://explodingart.com/jmusic/) and set its path on project settings.